IQAndreas/markdown-licenses/gnu-lgpl-v2.1.md

 whether or not they are linked directly with the Library itself.

-**6.** As an exception to the Sections above, you may also combine or link a &ldquo;work that uses the Library&rdquo; with the Library to produce a work containing portions of the Library, and distribute that work under terms of your choice, provided that the terms permit modification of the work for the customer's own use and reverse
+**6.** As an exception to the Sections above, you may also combine or link a “work that uses the Library” with the Library to produce a work containing portions of the Library, and distribute that work under terms of your choice, provided that the terms permit modification of the work for the customer's own use and reverse